pusher/pusher-http-ruby/README.md

 Asynchronous triggering
 -----------------------

-To avoid blocking in a typical web application, you may wish to use the `trigger_async` method which uses the makes asynchronous API requests to Pusher. `trigger_async` returns a deferrable which you can optionally bind to with success and failure callbacks.
+To avoid blocking in a typical web application, you may wish to use the {Pusher::Channel#trigger_async} method which makes asynchronous API requests. `trigger_async` returns a deferrable which you can optionally bind to with success and failure callbacks.

 You need to be running eventmachine to make use of this functionality.
 This is already the case if, for example, you're deploying to Heroku or using the Thin web server.
 You will also need to add `em-http-request` to your Gemfile.